thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 # Microshift on Jetson Nano
-We can run Microshift directly on Jetson Nano or within a Docker container on Jetson Nano.
+We can run Microshift directly on Ubuntu 18.04 Jetson Nano or within a Docker RHEL8 container on Jetson Nano, the latter is easier.
 Both options are described.

 ## Update and Test the Jetson Nano
 ### Updating your Jetson nano to new Minor Release